 We spend about 2 hours on the mountain before we head back to the shop to collect our motorbikes.
 We still had to go to Hoi-An.

 “So, what would you like to buy?” the girl asks upon out return.
 “Ah no thank you, we’re not buying.
 Your sculptures are beautiful, but way too large and heavy to carry on our journey.
 Also, we didn’t bring enough money anyway.
 So, thank you so much for your hospitality and bringing us here, but we really have to get going”.

 We walk to our bikes only to find that our helmets are missing.
 “Where are our helmets?”
 “Oh, I put them somewhere safe so nobody would steal them” the girl replies.
 “You know, we can ship any sculpture to your home and we accept credit cards”.
 “No thank you, just give us our helmets and we’ll be on our way”.

 That escalated quickly!

-The girl now puts on a sad face and mutters: ‘You have to help me, I’ve waited 2 hours for you to come back’.
+The girl now puts on a sad face and mutters: “You have to help me, I’ve waited 2 hours for you to come back”.
 Call me crazy, but I’m a sucker for a sad face.
 I felt sorry for her and wanted to help.
 We accepted her hospitality and consequently we should do something in return.
-It wasn’t until later that I realized that the whole “feeling obliged” thing is a main part of the scam.
+It wasn’t until later that I realized that the whole “feeling obliged” thing is the essence of the coercive scam.